How do we increase vitamin D in the winter?

 A few cool facts when it comes to vitamin D: 1) Our bodies can never generate too much vitamin D from sun exposure, because by design our body self regulates and generates only what it needs in this particular regard.
 And 2)You can not get enough sun exposure by standing in a sunny doorway, as the rays of sun that generate vitamin D in your skin can not penetrate glass.
 Absorption through your skin outdoors is the only way.

-Health Benefits of Increased Vitamin D
+Health Benefits When We Increase Vitamin D Levels

 Vitamin D is one of the most important preventative health factors.
 Ninety percent of our vitamin D is made via sun exposure.
 But what happens when we can’t soak up the sun–especially once the weather turns cold, gray, and icy?
 When winter hits, most states see at least a 20% reduction in sunshine.
 Food sources and supplements are options to increase/maintain your vitamin D levels, but always be sure to have your blood serum levels checked before beginning a vitamin D supplement regimen.